AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 A new use case has been added describing how to build a control group using a workflow in Campaign Standard.
 [Read more](../../automating/using/workflow-control-group.md)

+Information related to landing pages’ properties have been moved into a dedicated section [Read more](../../channels/using/configuring-landing-page.md]

 ## Release 19.4 - October 2019 {#release-19-4---october-2019}

 ### New capabilities included in the release {#new-capabilities-included-in-the-release-20}